 - In the initial weeks of June 2020, there was a substantial buildup of troops on both sides of the LAC, with both the Indian and Chinese army matching strength for strength

-- Following a high-level visit by commanding officers of both the Indian and Chinese forces, the Chinese army on June 9th, 2020 agreed to withdraw about 2-2.5 km away from the disputed territory, with Indian army also agreeing to disengage at some locations.
+- Following a high-level visit by commanding officers of both the Indian and Chinese forces, the Chinese army on June 9th, 2020 agreed to withdraw about 2-2.5 km away from the disputed territory, with the Indian army also agreeing to disengage at some locations.
 Talks for further disengagement are to continue in the coming days.

-- Army Chief Gen Manoj Naravane had taken review of the situation and announced that further steps will be taken to de-escalate the situation while calling for restrain from personnel of both the Armies.
+- Army Chief Gen Manoj Naravane had taken a review of the situation and announced that further steps will be taken to de-escalate the situation while calling for restrain from personnel of both the Armies.

 India-China Relations:- Download PDF Here